Romvong

 The circular dance style is claimed as a traditional dance in the four countries of the region where it is often part of traditional festivities, popular celebrations and modern parties.
 In addition to the dominant Khmer, Lao, Malay and Thai cultures, romvong is also common among many other groups indigenous to Southeast Asia.
-In Cambodia, for example, Ramvong dance is also found among ethnic groups including the Phnong, Krung, Tampuan and Brao people.
+In Cambodia, for example, Ramvong dance is also found among ethnic groups including the Bunong, Krung, Tampuan and Brao people.

 Etymology

 Romvong, sometimes transliterated as ramvong, is from the Khmer word រាំវង់ (/km/).
 In Khmer, the word consists of two separate native Khmer morphemes រាំ (rom: "dance") and វង់ (vong: "circle").
 The words were borrowed into both Thai (รำ, ram; วง, wong) and Lao (ລຳ, lam; ວົງ, wong) with the same meanings and pronounced according to phonology of the respective languages.

 History

-Romvong is very popular among other Mon-Khmer indigenous people known as Khmer Ler.
+Romvong is very popular among other Mon-Khmer indigenous people known as Khmer Loeu.
 All ethnic Khmers including Khmer Kandal (Cambodia), Northern Khmer (Thailand), and Khmer Krom (Southern Vietnam) as well as other Mon-Khmer tribes used the same word "roamvong" for this type of dance as a unified Khmer identity.

-The indigenous Mon-Khmer minority known as Khmer Ler, who are called those khmer living in higher latitude land only, inhabited Northeastern Cambodia and other mountainous region in mainland Southeast Asia popularly dance circling the campfire at night.
-This dancing (romvong) dates for millenniums.
-In the Leang Arak rituals or Lerng Nak Ta which was the original Khmer tradition before Hinduism and Buddhism introduced to ancient Cambodia, small shrine was built surrounded with religious fence, where the spiritual women dance around the shrine.
+The indigenous Mon-Khmer minority known as Khmer Loeu, who live in higher altitude land areas of Northeastern Cambodia and other mountainous region in mainland Southeast Asia, popularly dance circling the campfire at night.
+This dancing (romvong) dates for millennia.
+In the Leang Arak rituals or Lerng Nak Ta which was the original Khmer tradition before Hinduism and Buddhism introduced to ancient Cambodia, small shrines were built surrounded with religious fence, where the spiritual women dance around the shrine.
 Then romvong become more popular for the locals dancing for entertainment and celebrations.

 Romvong was probably performed by the Khmer locals during New Year celebration and festivities during Khmer Empire, and later on adopted by other Tai settlers, the ancestor of modern Thais and Laos when settling in Khmer Empire territories, based on the writer's opinion.